XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

 </table>

-### Trade XRP on The Exchange
+### Trade XRP on the Exchange

 Alpha Exchange users (like Charlie) can trade credit-based balances on Alpha Exchange.
 Alpha Exchange should keep track of user balances on its new balance sheet as these trades are made.
-These trades are _off-ledger_ and independent from the XRP Ledger, so the balance changes are not recorded there.
+These trades are _off-ledger_ and independent from the XRP Ledger, so the balance changes are not recorded on the XRP Ledger.

-For more information about trading _on_ the XRP Ledger, see [Lifecycle of an Offer](https://ripple.com/build/transactions/#lifecycle-of-an-offer).
+Customers who hold XRP in their own XRP Ledger accounts can also use the distributed exchange built into the XRP Ledger to trade currencies issued by gateways.
+For more information about trading _on_ the XRP Ledger, see [Lifecycle of an Offer](reference-transaction-format.html#lifecycle-of-an-offer).

 ### Rebalance XRP Holdings

-Exchanges can adjust the balances between their operational and issuing accounts at any time.
-Each balance adjustment consumes a [transaction fee](https://ripple.com/build/fees-disambiguation/), but does not otherwise affect the aggregate balance of all the accounts.
+Exchanges can adjust the balances between their hot and cold wallets at any time.
+Each balance adjustment consumes a [transaction cost](concept-transaction-cost.html), but does not otherwise affect the aggregate balance of all the accounts.
 The aggregate, on-ledger balance should always exceed the total balance available for trade on the exchange.
-(The excess should be sufficient to cover the XRP Ledger's [transaction fees](https://ripple.com/build/transaction-cost/).)
+(The excess should be enough to cover the XRP Ledger's transaction costs.)

-The following table demonstrates a balance adjustment of 80,000 XRP (via a [_payment_](https://ripple.com/build/transactions/#payment) on the XRP Ledger) between Alpha Exchange's issuing account and its operational account, where the issuing account was debited and the operational account was credited.
-If the payment were reversed (debit the operational account and credit the issuing account), the operational account balance would decrease.
-Balance adjustments like these allow an exchange to limit the risks associated with holding XRP in online operational accounts.
+The following table demonstrates a balance adjustment of 80,000 XRP (via a [_payment_](reference-transaction-format.html#payment) on the XRP Ledger) between Alpha Exchange's cold wallet and its hot wallet, where the cold wallet was debited and the hot wallet was credited.
+If the payment were reversed (debiting the hot wallet and crediting the cold wallet), the hot wallet balance would decrease.
+Balance adjustments like these allow an exchange to limit the risks associated with holding XRP in online hot wallets.

 <table>